Teensybase/teensybase.github.io/_posts/2015-12-18-compile-teensybase.md

 ####Install Jekyll

 - Install [Chocolatey](https://chocolatey.org/) (if not already installed).
-- Run these commands in an Administrator command prompt
+- Run these commands in an Administrator command prompt.
+You will probably have to close and reopen the administrator command prompt after each command is complete.

 	```
 	choco install ruby -y